Job Search as an Immigrant: Overcoming the "U.S. Experience" Barrier

 Why Employers Ask for U.S. Experience

-• References they can call and verify from U.S. companies
+• References they can verify from U.S. companies

 Translating Your Foreign Experience

-Your decade of experience in Bangalore, Shanghai, London, or São Paulo has tremendous value, but you need to translate it into terms American employers understand and appreciate.
-Start by reframing your resume and LinkedIn profile to emphasize outcomes over processes, using metrics and numbers that demonstrate impact rather than describing responsibilities.
+Your decade of experience abroad has tremendous value, but you need to translate it into terms American employers understand.
+Start by reframing your resume to emphasize outcomes over processes, using metrics that demonstrate impact.

-Instead of saying "Managed software development team," say "Led 8-person engineering team delivering $2M product launch 3 weeks ahead of schedule, reducing customer onboarding time by 40%."
+Instead of "Managed software development team," say "Led 8-person engineering team delivering $2M product launch 3 weeks ahead of schedule, reducing customer onboarding time by 40%."
 American employers respond to quantifiable results and business impact.
-They care less about your job title or organizational structure and more about what you actually accomplished and how it drove business results.

 Targeting the Right Employers